truenas/middleware/docs/userguide/truenas_sharing.rst

 their own share to store their own data or if several users will be using the same share.
 The simpler configuration is to make one share per user as it does not require the creation of groups, adding the correct users to the groups, and ensuring that group permissions are set correctly.

-To use the Wizard to create an authenticated CIFS share, enter the following information, as seen in the example in Figure 10.4c.
+To use the Wizard to create an authenticated CIFS share, enter the following information:

 #. **Share name:** input a name for the share that is useful to you.
 In this example, the share is named *cifs_user1*.